dido1998/Recurrent-Independent-Mechanisms/README.md

 | **n_layers** | Number of RIM layers |
 | **bidirectional** | `True` or `False` |

-The keyword arguents are same as `RIM.RIMCell`.
+The keyword arguments are same as `RIM.RIMCell`.

 #### Inputs
 | Input | Description |